 Sample the character atlas

-Knowing the character’s code it is necessary to find its graphical representation in the texture atlas with all characters.
+Knowing the character’s code, it is then necessary to find its graphical representation in the texture atlas containing all characters.
 More specifically, the correct texel within the bounds of a character’s image in the atlas must be found.
 For that, the offset of the fragment in the geometry’s texture space must be calculated and related to an offset in the atlas, as shown in Figure 3.